 HyperText Transfer Protocol (HTTP), the protocol that defines the language browsers use to communicate with web servers, is stateless, meaning that after you make a web request and a server sends back a response, no memory of that interaction remains.
-To make anything more sophisticated than a static web page work, websites need other ways to remember previous interactions with users.
+Websites need other ways to remember previous user interactions to make anything more sophisticated than a static web page work.

-When they need secure storage, developers turn to saving data on the web server.
-On the server, developers can use session storage, which is an in-memory cache for storing data that can be accessed quickly.
+When they need secure storage, developers turn to save data on the web server.
+On the server, developers can use session storage, an in-memory cache for storing data that can be accessed quickly.
 It’s the ideal place for saving temporary user information, such as whether the user is currently logged in.

 Session storage is typically kept in the runtime memory of the server and, as a consequence of that, requires each user to connect to the same server where their particular session was created.
 The difficulty arises when you add load balancing into the mix, which, by definition, aims to split up requests across many backend servers, unaware of the fact that a person’s session is stored on only one of them.

 A load balancer allows a website to scale out its capacity to handle more users by dispersing requests across a group of servers that all share the work.
 However, if your session was created on Server A, but your next request is load balanced to Server B, then Server B will have no idea who you are.
 It will need to create a new session for you, which will lose your current state, requiring you to log in again, for example.

 A load balancer wants to split up a user’s requests across different servers, but that user’s session exists on only one of them.
 What’s the solution?

 In this article, I’ll show you how to enable sticky sessions in your HAProxy load balancer, which helps HAProxy to always send a user back to the same server where their session is stored.
 However, before I do, I’ll give a disclaimer: while sticky sessions solve the problem because it forces HAProy to keep sending a user to the same server, it is at odds with the goal of load balancing.
 Other, more scalable solutions exist.